-Fire Authority services are heavily reliant upon staff, therefore employee costs including employer's pension contributions accounted for the majority (73%) of expenditure.
+Fire Authority services are heavily reliant upon staff, therefore employee costs including employer's pension contributions accounted for the majority (69%) of expenditure.
 Running expenses including the cost of premises, transport and supplies and services accounted for 25% of the total expenditure whilst the cost of funding capital expenditure, including the costs associated with loans taken out to invest in the Fire Authority's services, makes up 2%.
+The overall net transfers to reserves equates to 4%.